anishrana2001/Kubernetes/18 ETCD snapshot & restore/lab1.md

 ls -ld /var/lib/etcd-backup
 ```

 ## Now, we have changed the directory "--data-dir", thus we have to change the ownership of this directory also.
+This step only applicable where we have standalone etcd server.

 sudo chown -R etcd:etcd /var/lib/etcd-backup

 sudo systemctl start etcd